EdwardNgo/SGX-File-Downloader/README.md

 For manually check failed download, if we have a small amount like this I think it should be considered.
 I recommend Airflow with UI instead of the scheduler like this so that we can do the manually check easier.

-I recommend using both automatic and manual method for recovering plan

 ### Some problems not mentioned in the test requirements